robertbaker13/phase-0-handbook/intro-gps-signup.md

 # How to Sign Up for a GPS

 GPS are mandatory pairing sessions held four times in Phase 0.
+You must attend GPS the weeks that they are offered.

 ### Here are the steps to sign up: